-As at December 31, 2013, we had approximately 13,200 staff: about 7,600 professionals, 4,100 technologists and technicians, and 1,500 support personnel.
+As at December 31, 2014, we had approximately 14,200 staff: about 8,500 professionals, 4,000 technologists and technicians, and 1,700 support personnel.

 We are a knowledge-based organization and always seek talented and skilled professionals for all of our specialized business units.
-Since the supply of qualified candidates is sometimes limited, we use various recruitment strategies to address staffing needs: an employee referral bonus program, website job postings, career fairs, student programs, and opportunities to transfer to other office locations.
+We use various recruitment strategies to address staffing needs: an employee referral bonus program, website job postings, career fairs, student programs, and opportunities to transfer to other office locations.